kleegl/AutomationOfProcessingTheResults/README.md

 # Automation of processing the results
 Automation of processing the results of geotechnical monitoring for the construction of construction facilities in the cryolithozone
-Python + Qt
+Created by Python + Qt